Table of Contents

 - Air quality sensor is only accurate when on the highest setting

 - Ionizer releases small amounts of ozone

-- Dual functionality as an air purifier and fan
+- Dual functionality as a purifier and cooler

 6. Blueair 221+ Air Purifier (Best for Eco-Conscious Pet Owners)

 If you have a large room that you wish to clear of cat hairs, try the Blueair 221+ Air Purifier.
 Not only does this air purifier do a good job at trapping airborne particulates, but it also has a low energy consumption of 30 to 60 watts, great for those concerned about the environment and wishing to contribute to a healthier planet.

 The simplicity of this design is what makes it so fantastic.
 Whereas some of you may love fancy touchscreen displays and a breakdown of the quality of the air you’re breathing, others prefer a minimalistic design.
 The Blueair Air Purifier has one button which is used to adjust the settings, which also glows red when the filter needs replacing.